-The remaining provision for credit losses of \$196.8 million reflects a reduction in our estimate of future net cash flows from our Loan portfolio discussed below.
-Under CECL, the net present value of the change in our net cash flow forecast is recorded as a provision for credit losses.
+The remaining reversal of provision for credit losses of \$14.8 million and provision for credit losses of \$182.0 million for the three and six months ended June 30, 2020, respectively, reflect changes in our estimate of future net cash flows from our Loan portfolio discussed below.
+Under CECL, the net present value of the change in our net cash flow forecast is recorded as a provision for credit losses or reversal of provision for credit losses.